MathematicGuy/RemoteObsidian/Artificial Intelligence/PCA Ideas notes.md

 	![[Pasted image 20240505233457.png]]
 	Likewise if we have 2 student
 	![[Pasted image 20240505233524.png]]
-	and then we center the data to find PC1, we could find a line that is perpendicular to PC1 but the eigenvalue would be 0
+	and then we center the data to find PC1, we could find a line that is perpendicular to PC1 but the eigenvalue (giá trị riêng) would be 0
 	![[Pasted image 20240505233620.png]]
 	A simple way to understand this is that, 2 points define a line.
 So 2 point can only have a PC.
 	![[Pasted image 20240505233729.png]]

 	![[Pasted image 20240505233750.png]]
 	And just like before, 2 Students give us only 2 Point -> 1line -> So we only have 1 PC (note that all the subject represent the value scale and coordinate the point (student))